Claw-For-Humanity/.github/profile/README.md

 We are a non-profitable corporation aiming to revolutionize the way we recycle.
 We are a startup technology corporation with 20+ volunteers and 4 experienced directors.

-We are STEM, student-led and project based corporation with 4 core departments.
+We are a STEM, student-led and project based corporation with 4 core departments.

 All the work in progress repositories are private, so make sure to contact us, if you're interested.